Marffe/cool_css_planets/README.md

 - **Animations, 3D Effect and Scale**: You can be **REALLY** precise with all datails of the project with a hypotetical tool that can help you to check the porcentual position of the animation, or just slow and painful trial and error.

 - **More Planets**: Sounds like a good idea but each one can exponesialy incresse the complexcity of the project.

+- **Deferrent rotations**: This don't sound hard to do just repetitive

 - **Backgound datails**: easiest part probaly, just add a starfield image.